egorner13/Home-Field-Advantage/README.md

 <img width="653" alt="Graph #7" src="https://user-images.githubusercontent.com/73618269/178389262-774ba4a2-2912-4cbf-9ff5-f3a53e0e1e19.png">

-An incredibly interesting observation can be seen when looking at the 6 teams with the lowest performance difference between Home and Away.
+An incredibly interesting observation can be seen when looking at the 6 teams with the lowest difference in points collected between Home and Away.
 3 of these teams
 (Manchester City, Liverpool, Chelsea) finished in the top 3 positions in the league this year.
 The other 3 (Norwich City, Watford, Burnley)?
 They were the teams that finished in the lowest 3 positions and were relegated into a lower-level league.
 So, when looking at the total difference between Home and Away, those with the lowest difference were at the very extreme's of the spectrum.
 The best teams perform well Home and Away, and similarly the worst teams perform poorly both Home and
 Away.

-Similarly, those teams that aren't as good or bad as these 6 generally find themselves somewhere in the middle of difference in Home vs. Away Performance relative to other teams.
+Similarly, those teams that aren't as good or bad as these 6 generally find themselves somewhere in the middle of difference in Home vs. Away points collected.
 The teams with the 7th - 10th lowest difference finished anywhere from 12th - 15th place in the table.
 Of the teams with the 10 highest difference in performance, 8 finished between 4th -11th.
 So, based on this data we can see that in most cases, a higher difference in performance lends itself to finishing in a higher position that isn't one of the extremes (Top 3 or Bottom 3).

 Tottenham Hotspur represents the most anomolous data to this finding.
 Despite having the highest difference in Home vs. Away Performance (9 pts more at Home than
 Away), they finished 4th.
 Everton and Leeds United could also be viewed as anomolous data, as they finished 16th and 17th despite being in the Top 10 in performance